Marinated Pepper Salad with Garbanzos, Olives, and Feta

 This will keep in the refrigerator for a day or two, although I would add the cheese right before you serve it.

-This salad would be a great dish for any phase of the South Beach Diet.
+With the garbanzo beans this salad would be too high in carbs for a traditional low-carb diet, but it’s a great dish for any phase of the South Beach Diet.
 You could add diced chicken to make it a main dish salad if desired.
-It would be a good side dish for something like Grilled Chicken with Balsamic Vinegar, Greek Meatballs, or Almond and Parmesan Baked Tilapia.

 More Salad Ideas with Peppers, Olives, or Garbanzo Beans: